rocketlaunchr/mysql-go/README.md

 Canceling MySQL in Go [![GoDoc](http://godoc.org/github.com/rocketlaunchr/mysql-go?status.svg)](http://godoc.org/github.com/rocketlaunchr/mysql-go) [![Go Report Card](https://goreportcard.com/badge/github.com/rocketlaunchr/mysql-go)](https://goreportcard.com/report/github.com/rocketlaunchr/mysql-go)
 ===============

-This package is an experimental package to help you properly cancel MySQL queries.
+This is an experimental package to help you properly cancel MySQL queries.
+Without this package, context cancelation does not actually cancel a MySQL query.
 It may or may not be suitable for your needs.
 Field reports are greatly appreciated.

 See [Article](https://medium.com/@rocketlaunchr.cloud/canceling-mysql-in-go-827ed8f83b30) for details of the behind-the-scenes magic.